Fixed Installment Method

 Disadvantages/Demerits of Fixed Installment Method

-ABC company acquired a plot on a 100 years lease for $125,000.
+ABC Ltd. acquired a plot on a 100-year lease for $125,000.
 Calculate the plot’s depreciation per year.

 Depreciation per year = $125,000 / 100 years

-Scrap or residual value
+Scrap or Residual Value

-Most fixed assets, however, have some value left even after their useful life is over.
-For example, if a trader buys a machine which is expected to have a useful life of 10 years, it is likely that after 10 years, even though the machine may not be active and useful it will still be worth a few dollars as scrap.
+Most fixed assets have some value even after their useful life is over.
+For example, if a trader buys a machine with an expected useful life of 10 years, it is likely that after 10 years, even though the machine may not be active and useful, it will still be worth a few dollars as scrap.

 Depreciation per year = ($124,000 – $4,000) / 6 years

-The price fetched then is called resale value, or if the asset is traded in for a new one, trade-in value.
+The price fetched is called the resale value, or if the asset is traded in for a new one, the trade-in value.
 For such assets, depreciation per year is calculated as follows:

 Depreciation per year = ($124,000 – $34,000) / 5 years

 The fixed installment method is also known as the straight-line method.
-It is particularly suitable for such assets that give more or less the same service over their entire useful life and whose useful life and whose useful life can be ascertained to a fair degree of accuracy.
-Examples of such assets are leasehold property, large machinery and plants, mines, etc.
+It is particularly suitable for assets that provide a similar service over their entire useful life and whose useful life can be estimated with reasonable accuracy.